Last Updated on 3 months by Christopher Jan Benitez

 Enter the domain you want to track and analyze for an overview.

-My favorite feature of Serpstat are the organic keywords that the domain is ranking for its pages.
-It allows you to dive into the data immediately without having to look for them individually.
+My favorite feature of Serpstat is the organic keywords that the domain is optimizing for its pages.
+It allows you to dive into the data immediately without looking for them individually.
 Showing all the results lets you see the exact pages that the domain ranks for the keyword.

-You can do this on your own site to see which keywords your site is ranking for.
-Use the data found here to identify low hanging fruit keywords so you can optimize your page further to boost its position to the top.
+You can do this on your site to see which keywords your site is ranking for on search results.
+Use the data found here to identify low-hanging fruit keywords so you can optimize your page further to boost its position to the top.

 You can also pit the domain with competitors by clicking on the Competitors feature.